-Bonus Points Compliance Status DOH awards bonus points to projects that eliminate an unresolved compliance problem.
+Bonus Points DOH awards bonus points to projects that eliminate an unresolved compliance problem.
 We will review our records to determine whether a system is under an active enforcement action.
 We award the highest point value to projects that address an active enforcement action (including DOH's departmental order, penalty, or bilateral compliance agreement, or federal administrative order, or stipulated penalty).
-We award the lowest point value to projects that eliminate an existing or potential problem that would place the system out of compliance, or eliminate a red, yellow, or blue operating permit related to infrastructure (when the water system is not subject to an active enforcement action).
-Highest: 5 Lowest: 2 Consolidation and Restructuring We award bonus points to projects that result in restructuring or consolidating (eliminating) Group A or B water systems.
-We will give 3 bonus points for each system the project restructures or eliminates, with no limit to the amount of bonus points allowed.
-Unlimited Attend Asset Management Training If a representative from the water system participated in an asset management or GIS for asset management training provided by DOH, RCAC or other technical provider between September 1, 2018, and November 30, 2023, you are eligible for a bonus point.
+We award the lowest point value to projects that Highest: 5 eliminate an existing or potential problem that would place the system out of compliance, or eliminate a red, yellow, or blue operating permit related to infrastructure (when the water system is not subject to an active enforcement action).
+Lowest: 2 Consolidation and Restructuring We award bonus points to projects that result in restructuring or consolidating (eliminating) Group A or B water systems.
+We will give 10 bonus points for each system the project restructures or eliminates, with no limit to the amount of bonus points allowed.
+Points will be given for a single consolidation or restructuring.
+Unlimited Attend Asset Management Training If a representative from the water system participated in an asset management or GIS for asset management training provided by DOH, RCAC or other technical provider between September 1, 2021, and November 30, 2024, you are eligible for a bonus point.
 To receive the point in this category, you must provide the training date, location, title, and sponsor information along with the name(s) of staff who attended the training (one point per system).
-1 Asset Inventory To receive maximum points in this category, you must provide an asset inventory that includes at least 5 of the following: the list of water system assets, age of assets, expected life of the assets, replacement cost of assets, level of service, and criticality.
+1 Asset Inventory To receive maximum points in this category, you must provide an asset inventory that includes the 6 elements as follows: the list of water system assets, condition of assets, criticality of assets, useful life, replacement priority of each asset, and replacement cost of assets.
 See Appendix H for an example.
-Partial points will be given for inventories that do not include each element listed above.
-1-5 Water Main Replacement Projects that Coincide with Other Infrastructure Projects (Smart Projects) Water main replacement projects that coincide with a transportation improvement project, fish passage barrier removal project, sewer main replacement, or other infrastructure projects will receive bonus points.
+Partial points will be given for inventories that do not include each element listed above or inadequately address the elements.
+1-6 Water Main Replacement Projects that Coincide with Other Infrastructure Projects (Smart Projects) Water main replacement projects that coincide with a transportation improvement project, fish passage barrier removal project, sewer main replacement, or other infrastructure projects will receive bonus points.
 Provide documentation of the other infrastructure project and construction schedule.
-5 Green Projects Project addresses distribution system leakage (DSL) above 10 %, reduces pumping or treatment costs, or results in reduced energy consumption.
-Provide quantitative evaluation describing how the project contributes to overall reduction in water loss, is ranked on asset management plan and reduce treatment and/or energy costs.
+5 Green Projects Project addresses distribution system leakage (DSL) above 10 percent, reduces pumping or treatment costs, or results in reduced energy consumption.
+Provide quantitative evaluation describing how the project contributes to overall reduction in water loss, is ranked on asset management plan and reduces treatment and/or energy costs.
+5